4t145/tsuki-scheduler/README.md

 You may ignore all the task handles, if you want to manage the handles, implement your own manager by implementing the trait `HandleManager`.

 ### Async runtime
-In a async runtime, you may spawn a task for scheduler to execute periodically driven by event loop, you can check the [example](examples/tokio.rs) for tokio runtime.
+In a async runtime, you may spawn a task for scheduler to execute periodically driven by event loop.
+This crate provides an implementation, you can check the [example](examples/tokio.rs) for tokio runtime.

 ## Feature flags
 |flag|description|